solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/setup.md

 Once you have downloaded and installed the JDK, you will need to set the `JAVA_HOME` environment variable per the appropriate method for your operating system.
 [This page](https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html) has a good overview for all major operating systems.

+### ffmpeg

+If you plan on uploading video preview assets, make sure you have the [ffmpeg](https://www.ffmpeg.org/download.html) utility library installed.

+Follow this [guide](https://support.audacityteam.org/basics/installing-ffmpeg) to install `ffmpeg` for your operating system.

 ## Getting Started

 In your application folder (e.g., `android-app`):